Nambassa: Film

 Nambassa Festival, a two-hour musical film documentary which had five crews working on it, New Zealand, 1980 The New Zealand Film Archive / Ngā Kaitiaki O Ngā Taonga Whitiāhua The film (50-minute version) was part of the New Zealand Film Commissions entry to the 1980 Cannes Film Festival.
 Director/editor, Philip Howe.
 Production company: Nambassa Trust, Peter Terry and Dale Farnsworth.

 Radio

 "Enzology" Frenzy (1978–1979).
 Episode 5 of Radio New Zealand National's story of Split Enz.
 Frenzy (duration: 49′55″).

-Insight 79 – Nambassa Sound Archives/Nga Taonga Korero is New Zealand's foremost radio archive.
-This documentary is about the alternative lifestyles festival at Nambassa in January 1979.
-70,000 people attended workshops covering such topics as religion, medicine, food, music, education, low cost housing, ham radio, wind energy, pottery etc. 29'00".

 Album

 A double album made up of music, raves and comedy was recorded live from the main stage of the 1979 event and released throughout New Zealand as "Festival Music" (Stetson Records, 2SRLP12).
 This vinyl release featured Split Enz, Living Force, Flight 77, Chapman and White, Mahana, John Hore, Steve Tulloch, Plague, Chris Thompson, Schtung, Rick Steel, Tribrations, Nevil Purvis, Satchidananda, Gary McCormick, Andy Anderson.
 It was produced by Peter Terry, and re-recorded and mixed by Peter MacInnes and Dave Hurley at Mandrill Studios, Auckland NZ.